-The fact sheet entitled Energy Supplies and Air Emissions [PDF 190 Kb] lists CO2, SO2 and NOx emissions directly associated with the electricity distributed by Hydro-Québec.
-It also gives a percentage breakdown of the primary energy sources comprising Québec’s electricity mix (most recent information available).
+The fact sheet entitled Label for electricity distributed in Québec to customers supplied by Hydro-Québec’s main power grid [PDF 149 Kb] gives GHG emissions rate directly associated with fossil fuel combustion for the generation of the electricity supplied by Hydro-Québec's main power grid.
+It also gives a breakdown of the primary energy sources comprising Québec’s electricity mix (most recent information available).

-This fact sheet is helpful for companies wanting to include historical emissions in their GHG reporting.
+This fact sheet is helpful for companies wanting to include historical emissions in their GHG inventory reporting.

-- Both fact sheets concern electricity generated and produced by Hydro-Québec.
-They do not include electricity for which renewable energy certificates were sold to third parties or electricity from off-grid systems (generated mainly by thermal plants).
-The CO2 emission rates listed are for generation of electricity only and are thus not based on a life cycle assessment.
+- Both fact sheets take into account electricity generated, purchased and distributed by Hydro-Québec from which renewable energy certificates sold to third parties have been withdrawn.
+The electricity from off-grid systems (generated mainly by thermal plants) is not included.
+The GHG emission rates listed are for generation of electricity only and are thus not based on a life cycle assessment.

-- GHG emissions generated by creating reservoirs used to produce electricity are not considered when calculating emissions or Hydro-Québec’s carbon footprint.
+- GHG emissions generated by creating reservoirs used to produce electricity are not considered when calculating our direct emission rate.
 As indicated in the National Inventory Report : Greenhouse Gas Sources and Sinks in Canada, Environment Canada considers such emissions to be related to a land-use change.

 - Part 3 of the National Inventory Report gives electricity GHG emissions by province and territory.
 The Québec data cover emissions associated with the production of electricity (Hydro-Québec and independent power producers), including that of off-grid systems (Hydro-Québec).
 The data do not, therefore, reflect GHG emissions associated with electricity distributed by Hydro-Québec on its main grid.
-In addition, the data are not based on a life-cycle assessment.
 For these reasons, it is not recommended that industrial customers use these data to perform life-cycle assessments, calculate their carbon footprint or determine a GHG emissions inventory.
 They can, however, be used to make comparisons between provinces and territories.

 Companies wishing to